shervinea/cheatsheet-translation/es/refresher-linear-algebra.md

 **52. Remark: the hessian of f is only defined when f is a function that returns a scalar**

-&#10230; Observación: la matriz hessiana de f se define únicamente cuando f es una función que retorna un escalar
+&#10230; Observación: la matriz hessiana de f se define únicamente cuando f es una función que devuelve un escalar

 <br>